 10. Start building your platform now.
 Write articles, create a blog with excellent and frequently updated content, volunteer to teach classes on what you’re an expert in, or for whatever committees in ACFW, or other writing organizations you belong.
 People are much more likely to be interested in your book if they feel like they know you and you’ve shown interest in them.

-In conclusion, Crossing Oceans is my debut novel, available for pre-order now on Amazon and CBD and May 1st in brick and mortar stores.
-Watch my sales numbers.
-Will my platform and diligent efforts pay off?
-I’ve tried to do everything right—to write an excellent story, to build a platform, network, help others, and everything humanly possible to publicize my book.
+In conclusion, Crossing Oceans, my debut novel went on to hit CBA, ECPA and PW’s bestseller’s lists.
+Did my platform and diligent efforts pay off?
+I tried to do everything right—to write an excellent story, to build a platform, network, help others, and everything humanly possible to publicize my book.